 Try to keep in mind what is important when choosing your detector.
-Things like weight, size, features such as an LCD screen, in-built speaker, GPS, discrimination (so you don't dig up junk) and coil size are all important.
+Things like weight, size, features such as an LCD screen, internal speakers, built-in GPS, discrimination (so you don't dig up junk) and coil size are all important.

 Some of the better entry level relic machines we sell are: